sfu-dhil/wilde-schema/docs/transcribing_editing.md

 ### Transcriptions

+Use Unicode (UTF-8) consistently on all files to ensure the accented characters are encoded correctly.

-Transcribe everything in the news report, even if misspelled.
+* Transcribe everything in the news report, even if misspelled.

-Preserve original capitalisation and punctuation.
+* Preserve original capitalisation and punctuation.
 Note that it is not required to format italics or font changes, but text may be marked up as italicized (`<i>...</i>`) or bolded (`<b>...</b>`).

-Use the M dash for dashes.
+* Use the M dash for dashes.

-For English-language papers, use straight quotation marks: "
+* For English-language papers, use straight quotation marks: "

-For French-language papers, use les guillemets.
+* For French-language papers, use guillemets.

+* For ampersands in an xml document, including in a URL, type “&amp;”.

 ### Omitted/Unreadable Text